 Below are some dinners that can be classified as husmanskost, and are very traditional.
 Many restaurants still serve these traditional dishes, especially raggmunk is on the menu at many places.

-Swedish meatballs are made by combining ground beef and pork with breadcrumbs, onion, and spices.
+Swedish meatballs are made by mixing ground meat with breadcrumbs, egg, milk, onion, and spices.
 The mixture is shaped into small balls, typically around 1-2 inches in diameter, and then baked or fried until golden brown.
 The secret spice of Swedish meatballs is allspice which gives them the authentic taste.
 One of the signature characteristics is also the creamy sauce and lingonberry jam they are served with.
+Mashed potatoes and pressed cucumbers are a must-have side with meatballs.

-The most known meatballs are found at IKEA, Swedish furniture store where many like to visit the lunch restaurant.
-They even serve very authentically tasting plant-based version.
+The most known meatballs are found at IKEA, a Swedish furniture store where many like to visit the lunch restaurant.
+They even serve a very authentically tasting plant-based version.

 The word "pyttipanna" literally means "small pieces in a pan," which describes the process of dicing the ingredients and cooking them together in a pan.
 The potatoes are usually cooked first, followed by the meat and onions, which are added to the pan and fried until everything is browned and crispy.